MSU student reunites with NICU nurse who cared for her - NewsBreak

 “I was under the jaundice light I had an NG tube, all that fun stuff,” Sutter said.

-That was 20 years ago, and not a day goes by when she doesn't think of that nurse.
+That was 20 years ago, and not a day goes by where she doesn't think of that nurse.
 She thought maybe it was time to thank her.

 “I was like, 'Wouldn’t it be cool if we could find her?'”
 Sutter said.
 “I was like, 'Yeah it’s totally a long shot, never going to happen.
 We won’t find her, no way.'”